BenSolt/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .for each = like a for loop
+    .map = creates a new array

 2. What is the difference between a function and a method?

+    Function and method. = are both functions, which is it returns a value.
+The difference is Methods = are functions that belong to a class.

 3. What is closure?

+	Closure= gives access to an outer functions scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+	Implicit – points object on which function called. (left of dot) Explicit – .call() or .apply() method is used.
+    Global - window/console object
+    New binding - when a constructor function is used.

 5. Why do we need super() in an extended class?

+	Super() – used to access and call functions on an objects parents.

 ## Project Set up